 Now think about the range of conditions you treat during each shift.
-You never know what that next call might be or what the circumstances might be for that next patient who wanders into your ER.
+You never know what that next call might be or the circumstances for that next patient who wanders into your ER.
 Which is what makes medicine so exciting and fascinating.
 Every new day presents a new challenge.

-Every treatment plan you devise will be based on the decisions you make for that patient.
-And when it comes to suctioning a tenuous airway, your decisions can have a great impact on your patient’s prognosis.
+Every treatment plan you devise will be based on the decisions you make for that specific patient.
+And when it comes to suctioning a tenuous airway, your decisions can have a significant impact on your patient’s prognosis.
 Respiratory emergencies require quick action and an aggressive plan, so let’s review two scenarios where suction tip size makes a big difference.

 The Trauma Patient

 Trauma can affect any aspect of the body.
-Whether it’s a gunshot wound to the head or a tension pneumothorax caused by a high-speed collision, the trauma patient can present an endless combination of injuries, involving multiple body systems.
+Whether it’s a gunshot wound to the head or a tension pneumothorax caused by a high-speed collision, the trauma patient can present an endless combination of injuries involving multiple body systems.
 These injuries are further compounded by age and infirmity.

 Respiratory emergencies can be especially challenging when they occur in the presence of trauma.
 Spinal immobilization makes airway interventions difficult, and when the patient is bleeding profusely, the airway can become obstructed by clots, tissue, and broken teeth.

 You wouldn’t use a normal suction catheter on such a patient.
 It would quickly become clogged, requiring you to switch out the tip, costing precious seconds.
-The inefficiency of a small catheter would also lengthen suction time, which could result in hypoxia in an already challenged patient.
+The inefficiency of a small catheter would also lengthen the suction time, which could result in hypoxia in an already challenged patient.

 To clear the most clogged airways, utilize a suction catheter designed for such purposes.
 Trauma patients require an evacuation catheter that can clear even the most stubborn of airways, so be sure to keep one on hand.
-The SALAD technique is a very interesting and useful method to employ in these circumstances.
+The SALAD technique is a useful method to employ in these circumstances.

 The Pediatric Patient